victorliu-sq/PaperWriting/FlashSMP.md

 The classic GS algorithm is slow.

-that GS algorithm is computing- and data-intensive and ithas time and memory complexity quadratic in the number of participants.
+that GS algorithm is computing- and data-intensive since it requires time and memory complexity quadratic in the number of participants.

-.
 To our knowledge, the only parallel algorithm that outperforms the sequential Gale-Shapley (GS) algorithm is the parallel McVitie-Wilson algorithm.
 While this algorithm has set a benchmark by running faster than sequential solutions, its performance on GPUs is hindered by high contention for shared resources and high-latency memory operations, making it even less efficient than its CPU implementation.

 ## Challenges

 1